Support for younger adults

 Retirement housing is usually for people aged 55+ who value having their independence, but also like the option of assistance being on hand if there is an emergency.

 Retirement housing can be rented or sold on a leasehold or shared ownership basis.
-Each scheme varies in the facilites and services it offers, below is a list of benefits of retirement housing:
+Each scheme varies in the facilites and services it offers, below is a list of services that are available in retirement housing:

 Many offer a wide range of social events for residents.
 Before buying/renting a retirement home, make sure you find out about running costs, such as service charges, ground rent, council tax and utility bills.